Dutton | 2017

-Caitlin is a badass, but struggles with some vague mental health issues.
-This fine line is walked expertly, making her a new favourite female leads in her realness, and her ability to play with the big boys, even though she’s technically a rookie.
+Caitlin is a badass but struggles with some vague mental health issues.
+This fine line is walked expertly, making her a new favourite female lead in her realness and her ability to play with the big boys, even though she’s technically a rookie.
 Her relationship with her father didn’t suffocate the paragraphs, but the tension created by each short interaction brought their personal demons to life.
 Her relationship with her boyfriend, Sean, was also perfectly drawn.
-Just the right amount of love to bring some light to the overall dark tone of the novel, and amp up some of the risks.
+Just the right amount of love to bring some light to the overall dark tone of the novel and amp up some of the risks.

-Gritty, gorey and twisty, this a page-turner with a steadily paced plot that keeps ramping up the suspense and tension.
-You get just enough backstory, emotional drama, and moments of levity that create a very human experience, set around a fantastical killer with ridiculous motives and murder tableaus.
+Gritty, gory and twisty, this is a page-turner with a steadily paced plot that keeps accelerating the suspense and tension.
+You get just enough backstory, emotional drama, and moments of levity that create a very human experience set around an inhuman killer with ridiculous motives and disgusting murder tableaus.

 This is the shit.